A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: Setup

 For mathematical and design reasons, one often takes the score function $J$ to be of the form

 Each of the $J_i$ might encode our preferences around a particular property.
-Sometimes the preferences take the form of a hard constraint, a condition that must be satisfied by every member of our ensemble, and sometimes preferences are expressed as soft constraints, properties that we hope are maximized or minimized.
+Preferences may take the form of a hard constraint -- a condition that must be satisfied by every member of our ensemble -- or as soft constraints -- properties that we place higher probability on but do not strictly enforce.
 An example of a hard constraint is the requirement that every district $D_i(\xi)$ from \eqref{eq:district_def} of a given plan $\xi$ is pathwise connected.
 In this case, one could encode this constraint by defining